Management, Marketing and Operations Management

 Student Profile

-PhD student James Knuckles talks about his research project, and what it's like studying a PhD in Management at Cass Business School.
+PhD student Zuhur Balayah talks about her research project, and what it's like studying a PhD in Management at Bayes Business School.